Few-shot Image Generation via Masked Discrimination: Approach

 Finally, we have the cross-domain consistency loss $L_{dist}$ across layers and image instances using KL-divergence ($D_{KL}$) for the generator and discriminator as:

 where $p_z(z)$ represents the distributions of input noises.
 We apply discriminator CDC loss to encourage the target discriminator to extract diverse features like the source discriminator instead of only focusing on features of a few real samples.
-In this way, the generator is guided to preserve diverse characteristics learned from the source domain during adaptation.
-Combined with masked discrimination, our approach improves generation diversity and achieves high generation quality utilizing information provided by pre-trained GANs.
+In this way, the generator is guided to preserve more diverse characteristics learned from source domains during adaptation.
+Combined with masked discrimination, our full approach achieves more diversified generation results and preserves the information in source GANs better.